What makes Nepal different than other countries

 Sherpa Culture

-The Sherpa people, an ethnic group native to the Himalayan region of Nepal, are renowned for their expertise in mountaineering and their role in supporting climbers on expeditions to Mount Everest and other peaks.
+The Sherpa people, an ethnic group native to the Himalayan region of Nepal, have gained renown for their expertise in mountaineering and their support of climbers on expeditions to Mount Everest and other peaks.

 sherpas